AJnsm/AJnsm/README.md

 --->
 # About me

 Hi 👋 I'm Abel.
-I'm interested in physics, biology, causality, and universality, and I think they are all related.
-I am currently a PhD candidate at the University of Edinburgh, and a fellow at the Ethereum Foundation.
+I'm a postdoctoral researcher the Max Planck Institute for Mathematics in the Sciences, wher I use machine learning, causal analysis, and high-performance computing to understand emergent structures in complex living systems.

 More info at https://abeljansma.nl